Now that you're ready...

 Combination of the Options

 Choosing a Combination of the Options allows you to match your income to your anticipated needs.
-It's an ideal option if:
+It's a possible option for you if:

 - You need more flexibility